MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/customer-inv-account.md

 There are situations when the customer placing the order isn't responsible for receiving the invoice directly.
 For example, a sales scenario involving a distributor placing an order on behalf of a retailer.
 In such cases, the distributor's account can be selected in the **Invoice account** field.

-Some additional considerations:
+Additional fields to consider:
- - **Billing address** - When invoicing a different customer account, it is essential to ensure that the correct billing address associated with the invoice recipient is provided.
+ - **Billing address** - When invoicing a different customer account, it's essential to provide the correct billing address associated with the invoice recipient.
  - **Financial agreement** - Any financial agreements, such as payment terms or credit limits, should be aligned with the selected invoice account.
  - **Communication** - Clear communication and information exchange between involved parties, including the order customer and invoice recipient, are critical to avoiding any misunderstandings or delays.